 Benefits:

-• Calm your anxiety and jumpiness with the help of l-theanine that can trigger the brain to produce more alpha waves which have a calming effect.
+- Calm your anxiety and jumpiness with L-theanine, which can help the brain produce more alpha waves, which have a calming effect.

 Side Effects: